-[Updated with FEMA approvals, state payout dates and FAQs] The table below shows which states have now officially enrolled in the Lost Wages Assistance (LWA) unemployment benefits program.
-They will be the first to start paying out the base federally funded $300 payment.
-Whether state UI agencies add the extra $100 weekly payment on top of this base amount (which is their obligation under the LWA program) or just count existing unemployment benefits towards this $100 will vary state to state.
-The table also shows an estimated date claimants can expect their first weekly unemployment payment, if eligible.
+[Nov 2020 – Updated state payout dates and FAQs] The table below shows which states have now officially enrolled in the Lost Wages Assistance (LWA) unemployment benefits program.
+Whether state UI agencies add the extra $100 weekly payment on top of the $300 per week base amount or just count existing unemployment benefits towards this $100 will vary state to state.
+The table also shows actual and estimated dates claimants can expect their first weekly unemployment payment, if eligible.
 I’ll continue to update the table as more states sign-up for the program.

 $600 FPUC vs $300 to $400 LWA – $99 Qualification difference

 Many people have been asking if they qualified for the $600 FPUC payment prior to its expiry at the end of July, would they qualify for the current LWA payment?
 Sadly the answer may be no, because the $600 FPUC payment only had a requirement that the claimant be eligible to get at least $1 of regular state UI.
 The LWA unemployment benefit on the other hand (per above) requires claimants to be getting at least $100 of UI benefits (on a pre-tax basis).
 This $99 difference is a pretty significant difference in many states with low unemployment insurance benefits and in many cases the $100 threshold may eliminate part time workers or those furloughed from their jobs with partial incomes.
 Not however in some high unemployment benefit states like New York, the minimum unemployment payment for eligible claimants is $104.
 So everyone receiving UI benefits in that state will qualify for LWA.

 Question – Do I need to certify again for the LWA payment?